jlengstorf/lengstorf.com/pages/work-happier.md

 ---
 title: You May Love Your Job.
 But Does Your Job Love You Back?
+template: page
+optin:
   button: Get It Now
   group: WORKHAPPY
 ---

 Are you feeling overwhelmed with all the projects on your plate?
 Barely sleeping to keep up the demands of work and home?
 Working _way_ more than the 40 hours you're supposed to?